 Reviewer comment #1: “The first issue relates to the documentation and support of the approach.
 In order to make this manuscript more approachable by the proteomics community, the authors need to expand their supplemental section in the following manner.
 The authors should assemble in an orderly manner the MS/MS, for example, that allowed them to determine the aBLTA protein, for example.
 Each MS/MS would have the meta-SPS pipeline interpretation of that individual MS/MS spectra.
 Next, the authors need to show how the individual MS/MS spectra were assembled to provide additional sequence assembly information.
 Essentially, what would greatly strengthen this manuscript is if the authors expanded the supplement and provided one detailed example with mass spectrometry data that walks the reader through Figure 1a, which is the overview.”

 Although the last paragraph of the results section contained a link to a Tranche upload with the requested reports, it was only briefly mentioned and no description of how to read the reports was given in the manuscript.
-Thus, we have added Figure S-11 to supplemental materials that illustrates an example contig and describes how the contig was obtained from unidentified MS/MS spectra (Figure S-11 is also reproduced on page 3).
+Thus, we have added Figure S-11 to supplemental materials that illustrates an example contig and describes how the contig was obtained from unidentified MS/MS spectra .
 The following text was also updated in the second-to-last paragraph of the Results section:

 “All SPS contigs, meta-contigs, input MS/MS spectra, identified spectra, and annotated de novo sequences associated with this paper may be downloaded from Tranche/ProteomeCommons.org at the following hash: